rippedpiracy/docs/PC Software/games.md

 **[XATAB](https://xatab-repack.com) (Torrent)**

 One of the oldest and most respected Repacker that passed away recently.
-His site is currently reposting from other sources but his older Releases can still be found there. **RIP 196X - 2021.**
+His site is currently reposting from other sources but his old Releases can still be found there.
+**_RIP 196X - 2021._**

 ## General DDL

 **[Ova Games](https://ovagames.com) (DDL)**

 A site which focuses on re-uploading Repacks, P2P Cracks, Scene Releases and GOG Rips to various hosts.
-They rarely include Torrent links.
-They take requests.
+Rarely includes Torrent links.
+Takes requests.

 **[CrackHub](https://crackhub.site) (DDL)**

-Another site that mainly focuses on re-uploading to different hosts, they take requests too.
+Another site that mainly focuses on re-uploading to different hosts, takes requests too.
 It also has an Automatic Scene Uploading Bot which Uploads to Zippyshare, found [here](https://scene.crackhub.site).

 **[GamesDrive](https://gamesdrive.net) (DDL)**